SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are a few different places you can enter the Lands End Trail.

 The most popular place to start is near the Sutro Baths ruins on the western side.
-You'll want to park in the lot on El Camino Del Mar or the Merrie Way parking lots and walk towards the Visitor's Center.
+You'll want to park in the lot at the end of El Camino del Mar or on Merrie Way, and then walk towards the Visitor's Center.

 You'll take the stairs down to the walking path and along the cliffs.
 You can then continue north and east along the dirt pathway.